mariellePr/Extended-Logistic-Growth-Model/README.md

 It runs on Python 3.12 and uses Matplotlib, Scipy, NUmpy and Pandas libraries.

-Its purpose is to calibrate the models presented in this paper to data from different studies on batch culture.
+Its purpose is to calibrate the models of cell proliferation in batch and fed-batch bioreactors presented in this paper to data from different studies on batch culture of different cell lines.
 It organizes data from 6 different papers:
  * Ljumggren, 1994 (from Goudar, 2005),
  * Linz, 1997 (from Goudar, 2005),